D3jag0re/multi-container-application/README.md

 - blank .env file might have been causing issues when setting env variable in `docker-compose.yml` file
 - volumes issue and ownership
 - cant find module express

+- while I understand the usefulness for development purposes, defining volumes in my docker-compose caused me lots of issues with overwriting etc.